Lost Among Europeans

 My favorite math professor in the degree was loathed by most of the students.
 He would garnish his lectures with side trips connecting what he had just shown us with other areas of mathematics or engineering.
 It was difficult to take notes in his classes; he jumped around a lot, and when he was on-topic, he was quick and terse.
 I found his enthusiasm for math relatable, but many of the students would complain about his geekery and his penchant for corduroy pants.

 I’ve had some very good teachers.
-In school there was don Santos, who taught me science when I was 12.
+In school there was don Santos, who taught us science when we were 12.
 He was a tall intimidating man with a goatee and mustache that gave him the air of a stern musketeer.
 I was always entranced by his classes.
 This was my first real encounter with science in school, and for the life sciences it would remain my best exposure in school.

 At 16 I had don Javier, a recent mathematics graduate who had not been teaching high school long, and who hit us with the full force of mathematical formality to deal with infinity and start us on our road to calculus.
 I remember in one class he gave us two similar definitions: accumulation point of a sequence of numbers, and limit of a sequence of numbers.
 At recess I kept going over the definitions in my head.
 I was dumbfounded and obsessed.
 Something clicked in my head, and then I saw clearly the difference between the concepts, and where the key distinction was in the definitions.
 That was a good time.